How to Fix a Leaking Shower Pan

 The Plumbing and Waterproofing

-The only silver lining was that fixing the problem would be completely straightforward.
-First step was to re-do the drain plumbing for installing a Kerdi drain — which was needed anyway, since the previous dopey contractor hadn’t even bothered to repair the subfloor framing at all after doing their own plumbing “fix” to convert the previous tub into a shower:
+The only silver lining was that fixing this leaking shower pan would be completely straightforward.
+First step was to re-do the drain plumbing to install a Kerdi drain flange, which was needed anyway since the previous dopey contractor hadn’t even bothered to repair the subfloor framing at all after doing their own plumbing “fix” to convert the previous tub into a shower:

 IMG_9666